hkeating27/hkeating27/README.md

-I am Hunter Keating, a Computer Science major at Utah Valley University.
-I am currently looking to improve my skills my finding internships in the field.
+I am Hunter Keating, a matriculated Computer Science major at The University of Utah.
+I am currently looking to improve my skills by finding internships in the field.